 Nearly one in four children are affected by 'misshapen ears' or congenital ear deformities at birth.

-However, through innovative technology, non-invasive ear deformity corrections are available for newborns.
-Traditionally, ear deformity correction could not happen until the child became five years old.
+However, through innovative technology, non-invasive infant ear correction is available for newborns.
+Traditionally, infant ear correction in Dallas could not happen until the child became five years old.
 However, treatment can occur within the first to six weeks of life and before the baby's ear cartilage stiffens with early diagnosis.